Ledders26/Makers-Goals/Week_1.md

     More meditation @ 9am
-    Get as much out of afternoon pairing as possible In the morning, start to look more at Outstanding goals as there's no pre-set work
+    Get as much out of afternoon pairing as possible In the morning, after daily catch up, look into pair programming and have a better understanding of driver/navigator style

 ### Did I achieve yesterdays goals today?